How to Fix: BitLocker Recovery Key Requested After Windows Update – Full Guide for Beginners

 Why Windows is Asking for a Recovery Key

-BitLocker uses your system’s trusted hardware (TPM, Secure Boot, etc.) to verify nothing critical has changed.
-If it detects a change—or potential tampering—it requires the recovery key to make sure it’s still you.
+BitLocker uses trusted hardware (TPM, Secure Boot, etc.) to verify the device hasn’t changed.
+If it detects a change—or potential tampering—it asks for the key to confirm it’s still you.

 When it appearsTypical reason